caelum/vraptor-test/README.markdown

     }

-This test case will execute a request to `/test/test` url in your application and return a `VRaptorTestResult` object, this object allow you to verify things that happened during the request:
+This test case will execute a request to `/test/test` url in your application and return a `VRaptorTestResult` object.
+Note that this test will really execute the code of your controller.

+The `VRaptorTestResult` object allow you to verify things that happened during the request:

     @Test
     public void shouldIncludeAtrributeInResult() throws Exception {